Bachelor of Science in Professional Studies (DCP)

-Shippensburg University 's degree completion program is designed to meet the needs of the working adult who has sixty or more college credits and who is returning to school after an extended period of time.
-The program is designed to build upon your previous college experience and consists of core courses, professional courses, electives, and an internship or research project.
+Shippensburg University's degree completion program is designed to meet the needs of working adults who have 60 or more college credits and are returning to school after an extended period of time.
+The program is designed to build upon previous college experience and consists of core courses, professional courses, electives, and an internship or research project.

-The program's core courses will give you the opportunity to explore how a liberal education will enhance your career opportunities.
-These courses will help you understand the structure of organizations, the behavior of individuals within organizations, and how to resolve conflict in order for organizations to function efficiently.
-The professional courses will allow you to explore the legal, financial, resource, and strategic issues of health care management and administration.
-The electives will give you the opportunity to enhance your educational experience and the internship or research project at the end of the program promotes the integration of theory practice.
+The program's core courses provide the opportunity to explore how a liberal education will enhance career opportunities.
+These courses will help students understand the structure of organizations, the behavior of individuals within organizations, and how to resolve conflict in order for organizations to function efficiently.
+The professional courses explore the legal, financial, resource, and strategic issues of health care management and administration.
+The electives enhance the educational experience and the internship or research project at the end of the program promotes the integration of theory practice.